+Mr. Serge Boulanger is a corporate director.
+He was previously Senior Vice President, National Procurement and Corporate Brands at METRO Inc., a food and pharmacy leader in Québec and Ontario from 2012 until 2023 and from 1996 to 2012, he has held various other positions, including Vice President and General Manager, McMahon Pharmaceutical Distributor (a division of METRO Inc.), and Vice President Marketing, METRO Inc.

-Mr. Patrick Brayley is Senior Vice President of TC Transcontinental Printing since July 2023.
-Previously from October 2022 until June 2023, he was Senior Vice President, Premedia, Distribution and In-Store Marketing of TC Transcontinental Printing.
+- Mr. Patrick Brayley is Senior Vice President of Retail Services and Printing Sector since July 2023.
+Previously, from October 2022 until June 2023, he was Senior Vice President, Premedia, Distribution and In-Store Marketing of TC Transcontinental Printing.
 Previously, he was Senior Vice President of Distribution of the Corporation from June 2021 to October 2022.
-Prior to joining the Corporation, Mr. Brayley worked at Goodfood Market, a company that delivers meals, products and ingredients all across Canada each week, as Vice President from 2019 to 2021, at McKinsey & Company, a firm offering management and strategic consulting services, from 2016 to 2019, and at evenko operating in the entertainment industry, from 2008 to 2016, where he led three divisions: Corporate Development, Sponsorships and Corporate Events.

-- Ms. Jacynthe Côté is Chair of the Board of Royal Bank of Canada since April 2023 and is a corporate director.
+Prior to joining the Corporation, Mr. Brayley worked at Goodfood Market, a company that delivers meals, products and ingredients all across Canada each week, as Vice President from 2019 to 2021, at McKinsey & Company, a firm offering management and strategic consulting services, from 2016 to 2019, and at evenko operating in the entertainment industry, from 2008 to 2016, where he led three divisions: Corporate Development, Sponsorships and Corporate Events. - Ms. Jacynthe Côté is Chair of the Board of Royal Bank of Canada since April 2023 and is a corporate director.
 From 2018 to May 2023, she was Chair of the Board of Hydro-Québec, a Québec-owned corporation generating, transmitting and distributing electricity.
 From 2009 until 2014, she was President and Chief Executive Officer of Rio Tinto Alcan, a metals and mining company, and thereafter served in an advisory role until she retired in September 2014.
 Prior to 2009, she served as President and Chief Executive Officer of Rio Tinto Alcan's Primary Metal business group.
 She joined Alcan Inc. in 1988 where she pursued a career of close to 26 years. - Mr. Nelson Gentiletti is a corporate director.
 He was previously Chief Operating Officer and Chief Financial Officer of Loop Industries, Inc. a technology company listed on NASDAQ whose primary mission is to accelerate the shift to sustainable PET plastic and polyester fiber management from January 2019 until his retirement on February 28, 2021.
-From 2011 to 2018 he was Chief Financial and Development Officer of Transcontinental Inc. Previously, he was Chief Operating and Chief Financial Officer of Transat AT Inc., a tourism business. - Mr. Alexander Hayden is Senior Vice President, R&D, Innovation, Sustainability and ESG of the Corporation since July 2023.
-Previously, from April 2019 to June 2023, he was Senior Vice President, R&D, Sustainability, Supply Chain and Manufacturing Excellence at TC Transcontinental Packaging.
-Prior to joining the Corporation, Mr. Hayden held the position of Vice President of R&D and Product Commercialization at Amcor Flexibles Americas, a company specialized in packaging, based in Chicago.
-From 2012 to 2016, he was based in Zurich, Switzerland where he was Director, Research and Development, at Amcor Flexibles Europe, Middle East and Africa.
-Prior to this role, he also worked in technology and product development at Amcor Flexibles' Healthcare division in Madison.
-Wisconsin. - Mr. Yves Leduc is a partner at Idealist Capital since September 2022, an asset manager that invests growth capital in companies developing and commercializing climate technologies.
-Since July 2023, he has also been Co-President and Chief Operating Officer of XNRGY Climate Systems, a pioneer in the engineering and manufacturing of energy-efficient commercial HVAC systems.
-Previously, he was President and Chief Executive Officer of Velan Inc., a multinational manufacturer of industrial valves, from 2017 to 2022.
-He previously served as President since 2015.
-He also worked for almost 16 years at BRP Inc., an organization involved in the design, development, manufacturing, distribution and marketing of powersports vehicles and propulsion systems, where, since 2006, he was Vice-President and General Manager, North America and, from 2000 until 2006, Vice President and General Manager of the engine division (Austria).
-From 1994 until 1998, he worked at McKinsey and Company, a firm offering management and strategic consulting services, as a management consultant and, from 1987 until 1994, as a lawyer at Stikeman Elliott LLP, a law firm. - Mr. Pierre Marcoux is President of Contex Group Inc., an event and media company with activities across Canada.
-Mr. Marcoux founded this business in September 2019.
-Previously, he was President of TC Media (the media sector operated by the Corporation with activities in specialized media in Canada, principally in the business, financial and construction sectors and a publisher for French-language educational resources in Canada), since January 2018.
-From 2012 until 2017, he was Senior Vice President, Business and Education of TC Media, and, from 2009 until 2012, was Senior Vice President Business and Consumer Solutions Group of TC Media, after having held various positions previously.
-From 1997 to 1999, he was a reporter for Bloomberg News, in Washington, D.C., then for the Hamilton Spectator, in Ontario. - Ms. Anna Martini is President and Chief Executive Officer of Psycho Bunny, a men's apparel brand operating stores in the United States, Canada, Japan and Latin America since January 2023.
+From 2011 to 2018 he was Chief Financial and Development Officer of Transcontinental Inc. Previously, he was Chief Operating and Chief Financial Officer of Transat AT Inc., a tourism business. - Ms. Anna Martini is President and Chief Executive Officer of Psycho Bunny, a men's apparel brand operating stores in the United States, Canada, Japan and Latin America since January 2023.
 From 2017 until January 2023, Ms. Martini acted as Executive Vice President and Chief Financial Officer of Groupe CH, a company in the sports and entertainment industries which operates Club de hockey Canadien, Bell Centre, Place Bell, Spectra and evenko.
 From 2004 until 2017, she was President of Groupe Dynamite Inc., a specialty apparel global retailer.
 From 1985 until 2004, she worked at Deloitte & Touche LLP, a professional services firm, including as audit and advisory services partner since 1996.
-She was also the retail industry leader from 1996 to 2004.

-- Mr. Thomas Morin is President and Chief Executive Officer of the Corporation since June 7, 2023.
-Previously, he was President of TC Transcontinental Packaging since July 1, 2019.
-From 2017 to 2019, he served as Vice President of South East Asia for Amcor Flexible Packaging Asia Pacific in Singapore, a company specialized in flexible packaging.
-Previously, he also held the position of Vice President of Strategy, Mergers and Acquisitions for Amcor Flexible Packaging Europe.
-From 2010 to 2015, following the Alcan Packaging acquisition by Amcor Ltd., he served as Vice President and General Manager of Fresh Products and Capsules for Amcor Flexible Packaging Europe, in Zurich.
-From 2007 to 2009, he was Vice President and General Manager, Dairy, for Alcan Flexible Packaging Europe, in Paris.
-He also worked at Pechiney Emballage Flexible Europe, a company specialized in flexible packaging in Europe, OTOR (known as DS Smith Packaging France since July 2010), a European company specialized in industrial packaging, and Arthur Andersen, a chartered accounting firm, in France. - Ms. Lynda Newcomb is Chief Human Resources Officer of the Corporation.
-Previously, from 2020 up until April 2022, Ms. Newcomb was Head of Human Resources for Kruger Inc., a Canadian manufacturer of quality paper products for household, industrial and commercial use.
-Prior to that, from 2018 to 2020, she served as Chief Human Resources Officer for Reitmans (Canada) Limited, a women's clothing retailer.
-She has also worked with other organizations, notably from 2014 to 2018 as Vice President, Human Resources for Bayer Inc., a company operating in the life sciences, healthcare and agricultural industries, from 2012 to 2014 as Vice President, People and Culture for Mega Brands/Mattel Inc., a company operating in the toy industry, and from 2005 to 2011 at Bristol-Myers Squibb Canada, a biopharmaceutical company, where she held roles of increasing responsibility including Vice President, Human Resources.
+She was also the retail industry leader from 1996 to 2004. - Mr. Mario Plourde is a consultant in manufacturing operations and sustainable development.
+From June until December 2024, he was Executive Advisor of Cascades Inc., which manufactures, converts and markets packaging and tissue products.
+He was President and Chief Executive Officer of Cascades Inc. from 2013 until 2024.
+He occupied different positions, including Plant Manager and General Manager in the plastics sector, and Vice-President and Chief Operating Officer, and later President, of Cascades Specialty Products Group, in Canada and in the United States and became Chief Operating Officer before being appointed President.